the-kbA-team/json-rpc/README.md

 A simple Json-RPC client/server that just works.

-Complete fork from `fguillot/JsonRPC` with latest changes.
+Complete fork of `fguillot/JsonRPC` with latest changes.

 Features
 --------